GSA/ficam-management/_cpic/01_capitalplanning.md

 ## Include ICAM Requirements in CPIC Processes

-First, identify key criteria that aligns investments with Federal ICAM (FICAM) policy.
+First, identify key criteria that align investments with Federal ICAM (FICAM) policy.
 Communicate any changes to the relevant stakeholders and CPIC process participants.

 The following list includes things you should consider in each phase of the standard CPIC process.